Roy Want

 Roy Want is a computer scientist born in London, United Kingdom in 1961.
 He received his PhD from Cambridge University (UK) in 1988 for his work on multimedia Distributed Systems; and is known for his work on indoor positioning, mobile and ubiquitous computing, automatic identification (e.g. RFID and wireless beacons) and the Internet of Things (IoT).
 He lives in Silicon Valley, California, and has authored or co-authored over 150 papers and articles on mobile systems, and holds 100+ patents.
-In 2011 he joined Google as a Senior Research Scientist, and is in the Android group.
-Previous roles include Senior Principal Engineer at Intel, and Principal Scientist at Xerox PARC...
+In 2011 he joined Google and is currently a principal scientist in the Android group.
+Previous roles include senior principal engineer at Intel, and principal scientist at Xerox PARC...

 Projects

 Among his earliest contributions (circa 1988) was the Active Badge system that identified individual mobile users, and their location, to the computing infrastructure inside a building.
 This pioneering work was done at the Olivetti Research Ltd (ORL) in Cambridge, United Kingdom and its seminal publication has been recognized with the ACM SIGMOBILE Test-of-Time Award (2016).
 Over 1000 Active Badges were deployed outside Olivetti, at laboratories including DEC SRC, and Xerox PARC.
 These deployments sparked the creation of the first generation of context-aware software systems in the larger research community.

 Want was a central figure in the earliest realization (at Xerox PARC) of Mark Weiser’s vision of Ubiquitous Computing.
 The PARC program involved three devices: PARC-Tab, PARC-Pad, and LiveBoard.
 Today, these form-factors map directly to smartphones, tablets and smart-TVs.
 In the early 1990s, Want was the principal architect and implementer of PARC-Tab, the world’s first context-aware mobile computer in a smartphone form-factor.
 It could adapt the behavior of applications, depending on the user’s context, a decade before the emergence of the iPhone (2007).
 A key technology that made the PARC-Tab context-aware was the use of an infrared network, both connecting the device to the local area network, and localizing it to a room using a diffuse infrared-network transceiver.

 In the late 1990’s at PARC, Want also pioneered extending the classic notion of a mobile UI to incorporate inertial sensors, taking advantage of the new MEMS technologies, and designed the Hikari handheld digital organizer.
 It would automatically change from portrait to landscape format as you rotated it; now a commonplace capability for smartphones.
 Lists could also be scrolled and items selected using a tilt and clutch mechanism, and photos selected from a 2D grid using a ball-in-a-maze puzzle style of user interface.